DebasisBaidya/Sales_Forecasting_Project-6/README.md

 ### 🤖 Machine Learning Model (`Task 2-2.5 ML.ipynb`)

 - 🧠 Trained multiple regression models
-- 📉 Evaluated using RMSE & MAE
+- 📉 The best-performing model was selected based on evaluation metrics such as RMSE and MAE.
 - 🔍 Identified most important features driving sales

 ---